 The Metro Rail Expansion Project into Tonawanda and Amherst is the culmination of decades of community conversations, planning projects and state and local investment.
-In 30 years of night and day operation, Metro Rail has supported 200 million trips to work, concerts, sporting events, doctors appointments, classes and more.
+In 30 years of night and day operation, Metro Rail has supported 200 million trips to work, concerts, sporting events, doctor's appointments, classes and more.
 In recent years, the list of destinations along the Metro Rail line has expanded, with billions of dollars of investment transforming downtown and the rail corridor.
-Notable among these destinations are UBs School of Medicine and Biomedical Sciences, HarborCenter, Canalside and The John R. Oishei Childrens Hospital.
 Millions more in new development is planned or in progress in the corridor.
-UBs three campuses are a vital engine of the region's economy.
+UB's three campuses are a vital engine of the region's economy.
 Metro Rail expansion will provide riders with easy access to destinations for many years to come and offers a significant opportunity to create jobs, connect residents to jobs and improve the quality of life in the towns of Amherst and Tonawanda, the city of Buffalo and throughout the region.

-The Metro Rail Expansion Project is consistent with the Greater Buffalo-Niagara Regional Transportation Councils (GBNRTC) Moving Forward 2050.
+The Metro Rail Expansion Project is consistent with the Greater Buffalo-Niagara Regional Transportation Council's (GBNRTC) Moving Forward 2050.
 This is the region's long range transportation plan which aims to use transportation investment to strengthen communities and focus growth where we already have infrastructure, create economic development and support work force areas.

 As a follow-up to and in support of the plan, GBNRTC recently completed a Transit-Oriented Development (TOD) study to bring current riders, community members, businesses, developers, and local officials together to shape growth and the built environment around current and potential future Metro Rail station areas and along the Amherst- Buffalo transit corridor.
-Results of the study are available at www.GBNRTC.org

-The project is also consistent with One Region Forward, a highly collaborative plan and process designed to build on the Buffalo-Niagara Region's momentum toward sustainable development and set the stage for a more vital future for our region.
+The project is also consistent with One Region Forward, a highly collaborative plan and process designed to build on the Buffalo-Niagara region's momentum toward sustainable development and set the stage for a more vital future for our region.

 Transit is a regional asset and many people currently use our existing transit system.
 Improvements will only make the service more attractive and accessible.
 The goals of the Metro Rail Expansion Project include economic development, community development and environmental sustainability.

-Economic development goals include linking key activity and employment centers with efficient and high-quality transit service such as UB campuses, Buffalo Niagara Medical Campus and developments in Amherst, Tonawanda and Buffalo, spurring transit-oriented development throughout the corridor, and redevelopment of key commercial areas such as Boulevard Mall and Northtown Plaza as well as improving business recruitment in the area by making the Tonawanda-Amherst-Buffalo Corridor more attractive to employers through the promotion of a world-class transit system to move workers.
+Economic development goals include linking key activity and employment centers with efficient and high-quality transit service such as UB campuses, Buffalo Niagara Medical Campus and developments in Amherst, Tonawanda, and Buffalo, spurring transit-oriented development throughout the corridor, and redevelopment of key commercial areas such as Boulevard Mall and Northtown Plaza as well as improving business recruitment in the area by making the Amherst-Buffalo Corridor more attractive to employers through the promotion of a world-class transit system to move workers.

 Goals for community development include stabilizing property values where they are falling, and where they are already stable, helping values to increase.
 Further goals are geared to, providing neighborhoods with relief from parking overflow generated by major employers like the Buffalo Niagara Medical Campus and events like Buffalo Sabres home games and better serving transit-dependent populations such as seniors and job-seekers with low incomes.